Last Updated 4/10/2019 at 11:15 a.m.

 Check out answers to frequently asked questions and prepare for wintry weather with these tips.
-Learn about the City’s snow removal process and emergency snow routes.
-View the snow map, which shows the location of snow plows in real time.
+Learn more about our snow removal process and the City’s emergency snow routes.
+Track the real-time locations of snow plows through the snow map, which utilizes a GPS system.
 Tips about safety during cold weather can be found on the City’s cold weather page.

 Important contact information to keep with you: 311, 816-513-1313 and the Missouri Department of Transportation, 816-622-6500.